IBM-Cloud/DevOps-Services-Docs/docs/git/index.md

 1. In your terminal, type `git clone `, paste your Git URL, and press Enter.

 1. When you are prompted, enter your alias and password.
 **Note**: If you are not prompted for your password, do not continue.
-Delete your cloned repository and repeat the steps by using a modified repository address: `https://your_alias:your_IBM_ID_password@hub.jazz.net/alias/project_name`.
+Delete your cloned repo and repeat the steps by using a modified repo address: `https://your_alias:your_IBM_ID_password@hub.jazz.net/alias/project_name`.

-1. After your repository replicates, move into your new local repository.
+1. After your repo replicates, move into your new local repo.

 <a name="existing_git_repository"></a>
-### Use an existing Git repository with DevOps Services projects
+### Use an existing Git repo with DevOps Services projects
-If you already have a Git repository, you can use it with a DevOps Services project.
+If you already have a Git repo, you can use it with a DevOps Services project.

-#### Setting up a new DevOps Services project with an existing Git repository
+#### Setting up a new DevOps Services project with an existing Git repo
 1. [Go to DevOps Services][2].
 On the My Projects page, click **CREATE PROJECT**.
 2. Name your project.
 3. Click **Create a new repository**.